 Malaysians sure have their own special dining habits…

 If there’s one thing we learned from the 1,278 respondents who took our survey, it’s that Malaysians are a colourful bunch with all sorts of dining habits.
-Don’t forget to check out the #DiningDiary contest by our friends in Standard Chartered – maybe you’ll get to see quirkier behaviour from fellow Malaysians
+But perhaps one thing we haven’t really covered is… how do they manage splitting the makan bill?!

 Anyway, if you’re reading this far that means you’re a data freak like us.
 Nah, some random, bite-sized nuggets for you.
 Go crazy: